HL7/fhir-us-ndh/input/pagecontent/index.md

 <br />

 #### All Resource Relationships 3
-All resources reference Restriction resource, which allows the usage restriction down to the resource element level.
+All resources reference the Restriction resource, which allows the usage of restriction down to the resource element level.
 <figure>
     {% include RelResource3.svg %}
     <figcaption></figcaption>